laravel/docs/requests.md

 If the input value is present but has an invalid format, an `InvalidArgumentException` will be thrown; therefore, it is recommended that you validate the input before invoking the `date` method.

+<a name="retrieving-enum-input-values"></a>
+#### Retrieving Enum Input Values

+Input values that correspond to [PHP enums](https://www.php.net/manual/en/language.types.enumerations.php) may also be retrieved from the request.
+If the request does not contain an input value with the given name or the enum does not have a backing value that matches the input value, `null` will be returned.
+The `enum` method accepts the name of the input value and the enum class as its first and second arguments:

+    use App\Enums\Status;

+    $status = $request->enum('status', Status::class);

 <a name="retrieving-input-via-dynamic-properties"></a>
 #### Retrieving Input Via Dynamic Properties